Flag Football Rules & RegulationsUpdated Wednesday June 26, 2019 by Tewksbury Youth Football.

 • No hats with brims or bills.

-• The official game shirt must be worn during play.
+• The official game shirt MUST be the outermost garment worn during play

-Seeding Playoffs - Teams will ranked based on season standings.
-Example: 4 team division - The number 1 and 2 teams in the regular season will play for the championship.
-The number 3 and 4 place teams will play for constellation.
+Seeding Playoffs - Teams will be ranked based on season standings.
+Example: 4 team division - The number 1 and 4 teams in the regular season will play first round and the number 2 and 3 teams will play first round.
+Winners of those games will play for the championship.

 Tiebreakers for Post Season - Tiebreakers will be in the following order: